-The City and County of Denver commissioned an independent consultant to research and evaluate the history and built environment of the Loretto Heights Academy and College between 1891 and 1988 to inform this area plan.
-The resulting report details the inspiring story of the school's founding by the Sisters of Loretto and their pursuit of educational excellence for women on a campus that evolved over the years with architectural designs by Frank E. Edbrooke, Harry Edbrooke, John Monroe, Musick & Musick and S.R.
+The City and County of Denver commissioned Square Moon Consultants, LLC to research and evaluate the history and built environment of the Loretto Heights Academy and College between 1891 and 1988 to inform this area plan.
+The resulting report, completed in March 2019, details the inspiring story of the school's founding by the Sisters of Loretto and their pursuit of educational excellence for women on a campus that evolved over the years with architectural designs by Frank E. Edbrooke, Harry Edbrooke, John Monroe, Musick & Musick and S.R.
 DeBoer.
 In addition to the Richardsonian Romanesque-style Administration Building with its iconic bell tower, the campus contains one of the most intact collections of mid-Century Modern institutional buildings in Denver, including the locally beloved May Bonfils Stanton Theater.

 The report evaluates the significance and integrity of 15 historic buildings and structures on the campus, and provides guidance on the eligibility of each for listing in the National Register of Historic Places and designation as a Denver Landmark.
 The evaluation indicates that 10 of the historic resources are individually eligible for designation in the National Register of Historic Places and 11 historic resources are individually eligible for Denver Landmark designation.
 The report also offers options for designating a collection of the buildings and structures as a historic district.

-Beyond the potential for historic designation, which is one implementation tool, the report provides the baseline information needed to make an informed decision on the future of the historic resources in the campus redevelopment.
-The map below was created based on feedback from the community and identifies the priority buildings and structures for reuse in the redevelopment.
-These should be the focus of historic preservation treatment in the implementation phase.
+Beyond the potential for historic designation, which is one implementation tool, the report provides baseline information to make an informed decision on the future of the historic resources in the campus redevelopment.

-2.3 Economy and Affordable Housing
+2.4 Economy and Affordable Housing

 As a whole, Denver is fortunate to have a strong economy that plays a contributing role in the global market.
 However, there still remain neighborhoods in need of new businesses and improved economic opportunity, like those within the Loretto Heights plan area.
-As Denver becomes even more creative and innovative in building the next generation economy, it is imperative that all neighborhoods have access to high-guality jobs, education and affordable housing that supports strong connections between economic growth, equity and healthy communities.
+As Denver becomes even more creative and innovative in building the next generation economy, it is imperative that all neighborhoods have access to high-quality jobs, education and affordable housing that supports strong connections between economic growth, equity and healthy communities.